todogroup/osposurvey/2019/questions.md

 * Utilities
 * Other

+## Part 6
+>LH Note: these are all the questions that Chris and company added since the last survey was completed

-16. Does your company require a Contributor License Agreement (CLA) for external contributions to your open source projects?
+35. Does your company require a Contributor License Agreement (CLA) for external contributions to your open source projects?
 * Yes
 * No
 * Don't know
->LH Note: New question in 2019

-17. What is the preferred license for your company's open source projects?
+36. What is the preferred license for your company's open source projects?
 * MIT
 * BSD 3-clause
 * BSD 2-clause